 2. Analyst Reports

-These reports also include all the market participants, their evaluations, and ratings.
+Mining analyst reports is one of the most effective methods of determining competitors across different tiers.
 By mining these reports, you can uncover emerging competitors, gaining a clearer picture of their strengths and weaknesses.
 These new competitors cannot be taken lightly because prospective customers often refer to them for guidance.

 3. Industry Events and Conferences

 But it’s not just about their products.
 It’s the conversations, the demos, and the interactions that truly matter.
-These events offer the best opportunities to understand how emerging competitors position themselves, their unique selling points, and their strategies.
+These events offer the best opportunities to identify competitors in the market who are targeting the same audience and understand how they position themselves, their unique selling points, and their strategies.

 4. Social Media